ConallI/AwayDays-API/README.md

 # Away-Days API

-Away-Days can help you plan your next away day.
-*This was created during my time as a student at Code Chrysalis*
+Away-Days can help you plan your next away day.\n *This was created during my time as a student at Code Chrysalis*

 ## Queries